pratyushagnihotri/ndn-tutorial-gec21/README.md

 * Communicate the end of a sequence or stream of content to consumers
 * Retrieve content that spans multiple Data packets
 * Pipeline multiple Interests

+For this section, we will reuse the previous topology scenario after enhancing the producer and consumers.

 #### Extended Producer